 - Make sure the JVM is not spending too much time performing garbage collection.
-Monitoring heap usage on an application that uses Neo4j can be a bit confusing since Neo4j will increase the size of caches if there is available memory and decrease if the heap is getting full.
-The goal is to have a large enough heap to make sure that heavy/peak load will not result in so called GC trashing (performance can drop as much as two orders of magnitude when GC trashing happens).
+The goal is to have a large enough heap to make sure that heavy/peak load will not result in so called GC-trashing.
+Performance can drop as much as two orders of magnitude when GC-trashing happens.

 How to add configuration settings